Activity for ‘Watercress Tuna and the children of Champion Street’

 • participating and contributing

-Activity In this story we read about some traditional music and dance styles from different cultures – Samoan, English, Maori, Cook Island Maori and Tokelauan – many of the cultures here in New Zealand.
+In this story we read about some traditional music and dance styles from different cultures – Samoan, English, Maori, Cook Island Maori and Tokelauan – many of the cultures here in New Zealand.

-1. As you read through the story, talk with the children about the different things on each page – have they ever seen/ played on one of these?
+1. As you read through the story, talk with the children about the different things on each page – have they ever seen / played on one of these?
 Which culture might this be from?

 2. After children have made their predictions, tell them which culture each item is from: